happyhorseskull/you-can-datamosh-on-windows/README.md

 (Other versions of Python might work but I've only tested this with Python 3.6)

 or else:
-- press the Windows button and type `cmd` to open the command prompt and go to the `you-can-datamosh-on-windows` folder.
+- press the Windows button and type `cmd` to open the command prompt and go to the `you-can-datamosh-on-windows-master` folder.
 - Then run this command:

 `datamosh.bat [video file name]`